tmdarwen/PhaseVocoder/Documentation/HowThePhaseVocoderWorks.md

 How the PhaseVocoder Works
 ==========================

 The PhaseVocoder allows for time expansion/compression and pitch shifting of audio.
 The general process involves analyzing input audio and placing it into two different categories: transient components and sinusoidal components.
-An audio transient is usually a higher amplitude, short-duration percusive sound occurring at the onset of a sound such as a drum hit or musical note (more info on transient detection [here](TransientDetection.md)).
+An audio transient is usually a higher amplitude, short-duration percusive sound occurring at the onset of audio such as a drum hit or musical note (more info on transient detection [here](TransientDetection.md)).
 Frequently, audio with more sinusoidal components follows the transient.
 The PhaseVocoder works by preserving the transient and stretching or compressing the phase of the sinusoidal components of the input audio.